 The City of Wheaton previously charged customers a Stormwater Management Service Charge of \$0.65 for every 100 cubic feet of water used.
 The Stormwater Management Service Charge remained at this rate from 5/1/2008 to 5/1/2018.
 At that time, this rate was raised to \$0.75 for every 100 cubic feet of water used and a fixed rate (\$1.50) was added to all customers who receive stormwater management services.
 The change in the Service Charge was in part due to the previous Stormwater Management Service Charge insufficiently funding both the maintenance and the proposed stormwater capital projects.
 Although this Charge was increased, it is still accumulating at a very slow rate and does not fund all the necessary improvements.
-Additional raises in this funding source will likely have to occur in the future and City Council approved a rate study in 2021.
+Additional raises in this funding source will likely have to occur in the future and in 2023 Staff presented fee framework changes to City Council.
+No increases to the funding source have yet to be approved.
 The alternative is to defer much needed infrastructure improvements which will result in an increase in cost on future improvements as well as an increase in the backlog of projects requiring maintenance.